 Every year, Take it or Leave it donates more than 10,000 lbs of reusables to charity.
-This program has been in existence for 20 years.
+This program has been in existence since 1994.
 For information email NU Recycling or call 847-467-1374.

 Off-campus students can bring their donations to the Take it or Leave it locations or work with Move in Move out (MIMO), which will coordinate with you to pick up your unwanted, usable items and resell them back to NU students in the fall.
 This is a new project that is working to end the cycle of students buying new household items every year.

 If you are looking to sell furniture or other larger items, consider selling or giving them away via Craigslist, NU's Free and For Sale Facebook Group, or Evanston’s Freecycle Group.
 Some charity groups, such as the Brown Elephant, Salvation Army, and Amvets will pickup donations; be sure to schedule a pickup in advance.

 Please remember to recycle cardboard, paper, plastic, cans, and glass when moving out.
 Check out the full list of what is recyclable on NU’s campus.
 If you live off campus, review Evanston’s recycling practices.

 NU University Services collects and recycles computers, cell phones, televisions, media (CDs, tapes, etc.), microwaves, computer mice, keyboards, speakers, and printers throughout the year and have special locations during Take it or Leave it in the lobbies of Allison, Elder, Foster Walker, Sargent, 1835 Hinman, Engelhart, McManus, and Willard.
 For more information, contact Tom Luczkowiak.